eProsima/Fast-DDS-docs/docs/notes/notes.rst

 This release includes the following **improvements**:

 #.
 Add references to new nightly jobs per supported branch in README
 #.
-Update commercial support section in readme
+Update commercial support section in README
 #.
 Modify help command of XML CLI tool

 Github CI management:

 #.
-Allow runing CI on external contributions
+Allow running CI on external contributions

 .. note::
   If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL